pslisko/performa365docs/docs/howto/work_with_exams.rst

 Edit a Question Group
 *********************

-Exam Administrators can edit question groups of all exams, Exam Creators can only edit question groups of an exam if they have ownership to the exam.
+Exam Admins can edit question groups of all exams, Exam Creators can only edit question groups of an exam if they have ownership to the exam.

 #.
 Click on **Catalog** in the main navigation bar.
 #.
 On the **Catalog** page choose **Exams (admin)** in the submenu.